actuallyReallyAlex/create-mern-application/README.md

 This mode grants you several additinoal options.

+### Starting the Application

+Please be sure to have your MongoDB instance running prior to starting your application.

+`npm start`

 ## ⛏️ Built Using <a name = "built_using"></a>

 ## ✍️ Authors <a name = "authors"></a>